A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 You don't need one until you need one.

-The constant stream of daycare colds are no joke, and the bulb they give you at the hospital doesn’t work as well as this thing.
-It’s super gross.
+Everybody jokes about this thing but it’s good.
+The constant stream of daycare colds are no joke, and the bulb they give you at the hospital doesn’t cut it.
+The Nosefrida is super gross, but effective.
 You can use your HSA/FSA card on this, by the way!

 I thought these were kind of wasteful and unnecessary, but they are actually useful for constant runny noses and face-wiping.
 So much gentler than tissues or regular wipes, particularly in dryyyyy Minnesota winters.
 You can also use your HSA/FSA card for these.